damoreluc/Collab_Branch_Workflow/README.md

 You can perform the merge and fix the conflicts on the command line like normal, or you can use Github's interactive editor.

-### on my Boss's local machine
+### On my Boss's local machine

 My boss can merge the branch and solve the conflicts locally...

-1. switch to the branch in question.
-Merge into it the main branch and resolve conflicts:
+1. switch to the branch in question, say for example `my-new-feature`.
+Merge into it the `main` branch and resolve conflicts:

     ```
+    > git pull origin main
     > git fetch origin
     > git switch my-new-feature
     > git merge main
     > fix manually conflicts!
+    > commit all changes
     ```

-2. switch to main.
-Merge into it the feature branch (now with **no** conflicts) and push changes up to Github:
+2. switch to `main`.
+Merge into it the `my-new-feature` branch (now with **no** conflicts) and push changes up to Github:

     ```
-    > git switch master
+    > git switch main
     > git merge --no-ff my-new-feature
-    > git push origin master
+    > git push origin main
     ```